Connect with us

 Modern Classics

-As much as fans of the genre will always cherish the classics, there has been no shortage of innovative war films that have emerged in recent years.
+As much as fans of the genre will always cherish the classics, there has been no shortage of innovative war movies that have emerged in recent years.
 In addition to showcasing the extraordinary ability of a new generation of filmmakers and performers, these films shed new light on old conflicts by exploring obscure periods in history.
-Any Netflix subscriber who likes new war movies should see these contemporary classics:

 The Hurt Locker (2008)